nerves-project/nerves/docs/Internals.md

 ## Call Tree

-Below is a brief sketch of the call tree for the boostrap.
+Below is a brief sketch of the call tree for the bootstrap.
 It is intended to be a "10,000 ft" overview.

 ### mix firmware